queryluke/masseffect-5e/static/data/rules/01-03-universe-to-explore.md

 on the timeline, you might also deal with the impending invasion of <a href="http://masseffect.wikia.com/wiki/Reaper" target="_blank">the Reapers</a>.
 In contrast, Andromeda is themed for exploration, survival, and being a pioneer.
 An operatives' primary goal is that of setting up a thriving civilization in the new galaxy and uncovering its mysterious past.
-In short, the Milky Way is an urban setting and Andromeda is rural.
+In short, the Milky Way is an urban setting with a defined lore and timeline.
+Andromeda is rural and more of a sandbox for campaigns.

-Your GM might set the campaign on one of these galaxies or on a single planet that he or she created.
+Your GM might set the campaign in one of these galaxies or on a single planet that he or she created.
 Because there is so much diversity among the galaxies in Mass Effect and so much unwritten lore, you should check with your GM about any house rules that will affect your play of the game.
 Ultimately, the Galaxy Master is the authority on the campaign and its setting, even if the setting is a published world.